-This is my THIRTEENTH(!) year teaching at Geraldton Composite High School.
 Before making the move to Geraldton and the Municipality of Greenstone I spent some time supply teaching in Marathon, Ontario, where I was born and raised.
 I went to university at the University of Ottawa where I met my wife, Megan.
 Following Ottawa I spent a year in Thunder Bay at Lakehead University where I received a Bachelor of Education degree.
 I hold subject specialist qualifications in English and Visual Arts in addition to my principal qualifications with the Ontario College of Teachers and am also working on obtaining my Visual Arts Specialist, too.

 I’m lucky to be a dad to Tessa, (April 2016) and I also have an awesome cat, (Othello) and a great dog, (Layla) in my family.
 We had to say goodbye to our oldest cat, Winston, in the Spring of 2016.